 92.9% of the residents in Durham-Chapel Hill, NC are U.S. citizens.

-The largest universities in Durham-Chapel Hill, NC are University of North Carolina at Chapel Hill (9,254 degrees awarded in 2017), Duke University (6,370 degrees), and North Carolina Central University (1,790 degrees).
+The largest universities in Durham-Chapel Hill, NC are University of North Carolina at Chapel Hill (9,948 degrees awarded in 2021), Duke University (6,654 degrees), and Durham Technical Community College (1,825 degrees).

-The median property value in Durham-Chapel Hill, NC is $250,200, and the homeownership rate is 62%.
-Most people in Durham-Chapel Hill, NC commute by Drove Alone, and the average commute time is 22.6 minutes.
-The average car ownership in Durham-Chapel Hill, NC is 2 cars per household.
+Most people in Durham-Chapel Hill, NC drove alone to work, and the average commute time was 24.8 minutes.
+The average car ownership in Durham-Chapel Hill, NC was 2 cars per household.